 Remember that you don’t have to engage with your thoughts to benefit from acknowledging them and examining them for what they really are.
 Taking this approach can lead to a healthier mind as you start to understand yourself better!

 Woah, I really liked this book!
 Unplug gives all the basics and some of the more advanced tips of meditation, including the science of the potential this practice has to boost your brainpower.
-I’ve given meditation a chance and it’s changed my life, and I hope that you will try it out too after reading this summary!
+I’ve given meditation a chance and it’s changed my life.
+I hope you too will give it a try.

-Who would I recommend the Unplug summary to?
+Who would I recommend our Unplug summary to?